marcosanchotene/cdx-vs-cdx/README.md

 ## Option 1
 ### Currently only for Linux

-Download the compressed file on the releases page, uncompress it and run the executable `cdx-vs-cdx`.
+Download the executable file `cdx-vs-cdx` on the releases page and run it.

 ## Prerequisites for options 2 and 3